mariadb-corporation/MaxScale/Documentation/Protocols/Mongo.md

 ------|------|------------
 q | document | The query that matches documents to update. u | document | The modifications to apply.
 See _behavior_ below for details. multi| boolean | Optional.
 If `true`, updates all documents that meet the query criteria.
-If `false liit the update to one document that meets the query criteria.
+If `false` limit the update to one document that meets the query criteria.
 Defaults to `false`.

+Note that currently it is possible to set `multi` to `true` in conjunction with a _replacement-style_ update, even though MongoDB rejects that.

 All other fields are ignored, with the exception of `upsert` that if present with the value of `true` will cause the command to fail.